kubeshop/testkube-docs/docs/articles/vault-install.md

 ## Control Plane

-The control plane, aka enterprise API, exposes the central API for the agents and the dashboard.
+The control plane, AKA enterprise API, exposes the central API for the agents and the dashboard.
 The worker service is a part of the control plane which performs long-running tasks such as processing artifacts.